-- o Students are required to purchase a textbook before the commencement of the course. - Students may have to complete certain checks or screenings to be accepted in the course. - o Students are required to show proof that the required immunizations are up to date. - Other certificates are a bonus!
+- Instruction: - This course is offered in class, Monday thru Friday, from September to December, on campus at the Université de Saint-Boniface.
+Students must complete a practicum during the month of January. - Requirements: - Students are required to purchase a textbook before the commencement of the course. - Students may have to complete certain checks or screenings to be accepted in the course. - Students are required to show proof that the required immunizations are up to date. - Other certificates are a bonus!
 At the end of this program, you will receive your Health Care Aide certificate, but also two other valuable certificates: a certificate in cardiopulmonary resuscitation (CPR Level C) and a certification in the provincial violence prevention program. - Further study: You can return to Université de Saint-Boniface at any time to begin a two-year Practical Nursing degree or a four-year Bachelor of Nursing degree.

-Éducation de la jeune enfance
+Éducation de la jeune enfance (Early Childhood Education)